 *SUNY Cobleskill has an existing agreement with SUNY ESF for our qualified graduates to receive guaranteed admission into their Masters of Landscape Architecture program.
 Learn more from the Center for Career Development >>

-The image of a low paying menial dead-end job is pervasive and totally untrue.
+The image of a low-paying, menial, dead-end job is pervasive and totally untrue.

-All landscape jobs are poor paying.
+Myth: All landscape jobs are poor paying.

-F: Salaries for Management & Executives average 50-80K nationally.
+Fact: Salaries for Management & Executives average 50-80K nationally.
 Salaries for specialized employees (Arborist, Designers, Project Managers and Account Managers) is 45-50K nationally.
 The average hourly wage for landscape labor is $12-15/hour nationally.
 Source NALP 2015

-It is just a summer job.
+Myth: It is just a summer job.

-F: On average 68-85% of landscape firm employees are active year round.
+Fact: On average 68-85% of landscape firm employees are active year round.
 Most year-round employees include management, crew level leadership, sales staff and those with specialized training.
 Source NALP 2015

-There is no money in landscaping.
+Myth: There is no money in landscaping.

-F: The landscape services industry is worth 77 billion dollars consisting of more than 474,237 businesses.
+Fact: The landscape services industry is worth 77 billion dollars consisting of more than 474,237 businesses.
 The American Society of Landscape Architects suggests that at least 5 to 10% of a home's value should be invested in landscaping and outdoor landscape amenities.
 Source IBISWorld 2015, ASLA & NALP

-Landscapes are just boring yards and don’t matter.
+Myth: Landscapes are just boring yards and don’t matter.

-F: The most popular tourist attraction in New York City is the High Line.
+Fact: The most popular tourist attraction in New York City is the High Line.
 Hospital rooms with a view onto nature or gardens speed recovery.
 Landscapes that engage visitors add value and bring nature into our lives; it takes designers, artisans, horticultural plant experts, project managers, arborists, maintenance teams to image, build and sustain them.

-Why waste money on college to do landscaping?
+Myth: Why waste money on college to do landscaping?

-F: Up to 62% of Executives/Owners and Managers have a college degree.
+Fact: Up to 62% of Executives/Owners and Managers have a college degree.
 Up to 50% of specialized employees have a college degree.
 Up to 77% of designers have a college degree.
 Only 3% of labors have a college degree.
 Only 3% of labors have a college degree.
 Having a degree allows you to fast track your career to acquire a manager position as opposed to working your way up over many years.
 Source: NALP 2015

-Landscaping is not necessary and no one thinks it's important.
+Myth: Landscaping is not necessary and no one thinks it's important.

-F: 84% of Americans think it is important to have a well-maintained yard.
+Fact: 84% of Americans think it is important to have a well-maintained yard.
 84% of Americans also say the quality of a home’s landscape would affect their decision to purchase it.
 Source ASLA & NALP

-You work outside, it’s not always a 9-5, you earn your stripes and do a lot of different jobs.
+Myth: You work outside, it’s not always a 9-5, you earn your stripes and do a lot of different jobs.

-Okay, this one is totally true.
+Fact: Okay, this one is totally true.

 SUNY Cobleksill has Landscape Alumni all over the country working in every avenue of the landscape industry.
 Here is a small sample of our alums.